Conference on “Law, Science and Rationality”

 • 5 & 6 April 2018: conference in Maastricht (NL)

-We aim to publish an edited volume of high-quality papers presented at the conference.
+We aim to publish an edited volume of high-quality papers presented after the conference.